Home

 Raymond passed away in Warren at age 75 on April 8, 1975.
 The remains were lowered to rest under the sod of Champion Township Cemetery.

-Daughter Lois B. "Rusty" Livingston (1927-1985) was born in 1927 in Trumbull County.
+Daughter Lois Barbara "Rusty" Livingston (1927-1985) was born on Dec.
+15, 1927 in Warren, Trumbull County.
 On New Year's Eve 1948, at age 21, she tied the knot with Leon R. Pleuss (Nov.
 23, 1927-2009), a native of Braceville and the son of Frank M. and Pansie (Rood) Pleuss.
 The pair did not reproduce, and their union held fast over 37 years together.
 Leon was an alumnus of Braceville High School.
 During the Korean War, he served in the U.S. Army and, in recognition of heroic or meritorious service in a combat zone, received three Bronze Star medals.
 Upon his return home, he was employed for three decades by Thomas Steel.
 When time allowed, he liked to camp and travel.
-Sadness covered the family when Lois passed away in 1985.
+Sadness covered the family when Lois passed away in Warren on July 29, 1985.
 Interment of the remains was in Champion Township Cemetery.
 Leon survived his bride by 24 years.
 He surrendered to death at age 82, in Warren, on Nov.
 30, 2009.
 Pastor Steve Ritter led the funeral service, with burial following in Champion.

 • Grandson Scott M. Livingston made his home in Champion Township in 2008.